astronomer/docs/astro/manage-deployments-as-code.md

 ### Worker queue settings

 The `worker_queues` section defines the worker queues for a Deployment.
 All Deployment files must include configuration for a `default` worker queue.
-If you don't enter specific values for a worker queue, default values are applied.
+If you don't enter specific values for a worker queue, smart default values based on your available worker types are applied.

 ## Create a Deployment file for an existing Deployment